 I hear birds, the days are getting longer, summer is coming.
-Any of us who live in climates that include winter understand how eager we are to ditch the snow gear and get the boat in the water.
+Long winters makes us want to ditch the snow gear and get the boat in the water.
 But spring water is cold – as in there might still be ice floating!
 So how do you enjoy boating when temps aren’t balmy?
 You dress for it!
 Every spring and fall I get lots of question about neoprene and cold-water boating.
 And I’ve definitely learned what works and what does not.
 So, here’s the skinny.

 What do I wear after the snow has melted but the water is still freezing?
 You might think my answer will be a dry suit but it’s not.
 I’ve found that neoprene wetsuits are made so well that they truly keep me warm enough while surfing even in the coldest water.
 The ticket is to be sure the wetsuit has taped and sealed seams, a secure chest zip and fits tightly to minimize water infiltration.
 If you are surfing but not exerting a lot of effort, go for the 4/5mm suit in these temps.
 However, if you are an active surfer, I would consider a 3/2mm.
 I’m busy enough behind the boat that I actually get too warm in the 4/5mm.